 If we don’t have enough information or you ask for all the information we hold about you this may affect how we search for your information.

-We will not disclose any information which identifies another living individual unless that person has provided their consent, you may use our standard consent form for this purpose OR you have written authority such as :
+We will not disclose any information that identifies another living individual unless that person has provided their consent.
+You may use our standard consent form for this purpose or you have written authority such as:

 - Power of Attorney

 - Court of Protection Order

 - or there is another legal reason for it to be disclosed.

 We may refuse to disclose some of your personal information if we consider it may put you or somebody else at risk of harm, we may also refuse to disclose some of your personal information if it would prejudice the council’s social work functions.